- Introduction to the Montessori Academic Curriculum

-The main areas of focus in the culture curriculum are the history of the universe, the coming of life, the evolution of plants and animals, the coming of humans and the development of civilizations throughout which geography, botany, zoology and earth sciences are woven and in which mathematics and language had their origins.
-We begin with “The Beginnings”, sharing different story myths from various world cultures as well as the scientific theories about the origin of our universe.
-We study the solar system, our planet, the components of our physical world, geology and history, and geography.
+We begin with sharing different story myths from various world cultures as well as scientific theories about the origin of our universe.
+We study the solar system, our planet, components of our physical world, geology and history, and geography.
 As we move through history, we begin studies of the five Kingdoms, from the first forms of life on earth (bacteria) to the most complex-celled animals (humans).
-Botany and zoology are central components of the science studies.
 We explore basic human needs and how those needs led to the development of language, math and inventions and then to settlements and cultures.
-As the students progress, the depth and breadth of these studies increase.

-In addition to the acquisition of content knowledge, specific skills are developed through culture studies.
+Specific skills are developed through culture studies.
 Geography study helps children develop spatial awareness and orientation skills.
-Children become aware that at any given time there are people all over the world and not simply in one’s own corner of it.
 History study builds in the child a clear sense of time passage which is the foundation of a well-developed historical perspective.
-It makes real to the child the humans of the past and allows for the recognition that they were people just like us in the most basic sense, living in the way humans do with the similar needs and desires.
-Finally, science allows them to look at phenomena with a curiosity and a theory, then through observation and research to test for validity.
+Science allows children to look at phenomena with a curiosity and a theory, then through observation and research to test for validity.
 This pursuit has merit for children today as they learn to differentiate between theory and fact, and maintain a healthy interest in figuring out how and why things work.